 Emotional intelligence, often referred to as EQ, is a critical capability, essential to both personal and professional success.
 Becoming more emotionally intelligent can lead to improved self-awareness, better relationships, enhanced decision-making abilities, and countless other positive developments in all aspects of life.

-We recognize emotional intelligence in others.
+We recognize it in others.
 But how can we assess our own?
 And if we determine it needs work, can we improve it?
 How?

 Today, we discuss how to assess our own capabilities and practical strategies that can help us become more self-aware and improve our own emotional intelligence.